hellmarbecker/blog/_drafts/processing-flight-radar-ads-b-data-with-decodable-and-imply.markdown

 For Decodable, you will be needing the Confluent cluster ID and REST endpoint (this is _not_ the broker endpoint!)
 You can find these in the cluster menu under `Cluster overview` > `Cluster settings`.

 ![Screenshot of Confluent Cloud cluster settings](...)

+On your Raspberry Pi, create a script `send_kafka.sh` like this:

 ```bash
 #!/bin/bash